 Dates: August 4-7, 2022

 One of the challenges of getting tickets to a summer music festival is availability.
-Take for example, Glastonbury that sells out quickly coupled with ticketholders from last year’s canceled event.
+Take, for example, Glastonbury, which sells out quickly coupled with ticketholders from last year’s canceled event.
 In light of this, have you thought about the Untold Festival?
-Held in the unofficial capital of Transylvania, Untold is Europe’s second largest EDM festival.
+Held in the unofficial capital of Transylvania, Untold is Europe’s second-largest EDM festival.
 Not only does it attract nearly 400,000 attendees, it’s also a showcase for top performers.
-As a matter of fact, David Guetta, G-EazyKygo and Steve Aoki will all be there.
+David Guetta, G-EazyKygo, and Steve Aoki will all be there.

 Tickets

-Plenty of tickets remain available, which is a great reason to consider attending Untold.
+Many tickets remain available, which is a great reason to consider attending Untold.
 Furthermore, tickets start at €50 + taxes ($53.45 + tax) and a 4-day pass is €159 + taxes (169.99 + tax).
-For a 4-day pass, that’s quite a bargain in comparison to some U.S. music festivals.
+A 4-day pass is quite a bargain compared to some U.S. music festivals.

 Accommodations

 Unlike many popular summer music festivals in Europe or elsewhere, Untold has no camping.
-Fortunately, the festival has a listing of places to stay, with reasonable rates.
-Of course, you can also look for your own places to stay, whether it’s an AirBnb or other hotel.
+Fortunately, the festival lists place to stay at reasonable rates.
+Of course, you can also look for your places to stay, whether it’s an Airbnb or another hotel.
 The tradeoff is that you’ll have to take a train into Cluj-Napoca from another city.

 How To Get To The Untold Festival

 If you’re staying in Cluj-Napoca, it’s just a 15-minute walk to the stadium from Old Town.
-If you’re arriving at the central train station, you can still walk although it’s slightly further, taking about 30 minutes.
-From the train station, you can also take city trams No. 101 or 102 to the stadium.
+If you arrive at the central train station, you can still walk, although it’s slightly further, taking about 30 minutes.
+You can also take city trams No. 101 or 102 from the train station to the stadium.

 Related: America’s Best Summer Music Festivals